 The Gold Rush.
 The Summer of Love.
 Silicon Valley.
 San Francisco is a like a chameleon: every few decades, it changes.
 This city means something different to everyone, it seems.
 It’s a city of promise, of hope.
 It’s also a city of WTF.
 There are so many weird, totally unique things about San Francisco that totally threw me when I moved to this odd little microcosm from the Midwest, expecting to find some kind of cross between New York and Los Angeles (lol, no).
 I could not have been more unprepared for the culture shock I was about to experience: San Francisco is a city unlike any other city in the United States.

 Jeremy and I have called the San Francisco Bay Area our home for years.
 For Jeremy, it’s been 8 years; for me, 5.
-Today, we live in Oakland, just a few minutes away from San Francisco.
+Today, we live in Oakland, just a few minutes away from San Francisco with tons to do.
 But we have lived and worked and played in San Francisco, gotten to know this city intimately, and fallen deeply in love with it.

 We said goodbye to San Francisco when we left for a year-long honeymoon, but we knew we wanted to come back to this quirky, awesomely unique city.
 And now, we’re back!
 Like, officially!
 We’ve been re-acquainting ourselves with this wonderfully weird city and remembering everything that made us fall in love with it in the first place.
 And you guys: San Francisco is so weird.
 It’s what we love about it, and we embrace its weirdness entirely.
 But like,